 After which these songs that I had heard plenty of times before on CDs or online were being played near enough exclusively on her record player.

 Vinyl records have been around for many years and have outlasted their alleged replacements, and even the replacements of these replacements such as eight tracks, cassette tapes, and CDs.

 As such the wide array of albums and singles released in this format is truly staggering.

-Another reason they are so collectable is that a lot of vinyl album covers make for great decoration and many records that have particular sleeves with a good looking front cover or photo are often framed and mounted on the wall.
+Another reason they are so collectible is that a lot of vinyl album covers make for great decoration and many records that have particular sleeves with a good-looking front cover or photo are often framed and mounted on the wall.